Applying for an F-1 visa

 International student advising

-The ISSO provides a broad array of services including an information board for locating off-campus housing, immigration advisement, health insurance enrollment, help with changing immigration status, cross-cultural adjustment and assistance with on-campus employment.
-In addition, ISSO staff advises officers of the Intercultural Student Association.
-ISA organizes social activities, community events, excursions to nearby attractions and other programs that help international students adapt to college life in Savannah.
-You are encouraged to bring traditional clothing from your native country to wear at college-sponsored events.
-To communicate with ISA officers, email ISA.
+The ISSO provides a broad array of services including immigration advisement, health insurance enrollment, help with changing immigration status, cross-cultural adjustment and assistance with on-campus employment.
+In addition, ISSO staff organizes year-round social activities, community events, excursions to nearby attractions and other programs that help international students adapt to college life in the United States.
+Additional information can be found in the weekly ISSO email, which arrives in your SCAD inbox every Wednesday.

 New international students who have a confirmed housing assignment may move into residence halls the first day of orientation check-in.
 The check-in date is outlined in the orientation schedule.